tsfosnz/notes/README.md

 - [ ] Redux async - redux-observable
 - [ ] Reactive - RxJS

-To do mobile programming, these skills are required:
+To do mobile app, these skills are required:

 - [x] React Native
 - [x] Redux